 I kept replaying these words over and over again the entire day.
 Never in my school I had received an appreciation of that kind, especially for English.
 Sam, who was a bench-mate, whispered a wow and followed with I want to see your paper first.
 This was the first of many public approvals from my teachers.

 Miss Ramani gave me the confidence to write, speak and be heard.
 Something I lacked when I was friends with Alka.
 If you’ve come this far, you must be curious of Alka’s marks.
 She scored a 11 in that paper.
-And in the end, she never came close to a State Rank in the board exams for which she’d been burning the midnight oil for ten years.
+And in the end, she never came close to a State Rank in the board exams for which she’d been burning the midnight oil for twelve years.

 School was going to close for exam holidays in a few days.
 We were practising salt analysis for one last time.
 I had left my lab coat at home and I was wondering from whom I could borrow.
 I was also running a mild fever that day.
 Miss Marissa, my chemistry teacher with a wicked sense of humour, walked by noticing me.
 She suggested I borrow it from Alka who had just finished practising.
 We shared a light moment laughing.
 Everyone seemed to know how the two girls had changed over the course of 12 years.
 From best buds to nobodies.